zinebk-anche/Churn_Prediction_Telco/README.md

 Model 1 = Using all features
 Model 2 = Using only the important features

--**Accuracy**: Model 1 is more reliable in correctly predicting customer churn and retention overall.
+- **Accuracy**: Model 1 is more reliable in correctly predicting customer churn and retention overall.
 However, the difference in accuracy is minimal (only 2%), so this difference may not significantly affect the overall business strategy.
--**Precision**: Model 1 has a better precision, meaning that it is more accurate when predicting customers who will churn.
+- **Precision**: Model 1 has a better precision, meaning that it is more accurate when predicting customers who will churn.
 This means that Model 1 has fewer false positives, i.e., fewer customers who are predicted to churn but actually stay.
--**Recall**: Model 1 is better at capturing the actual churn cases, meaning fewer false negatives (customers who actually churn but are not identified by the model).
+- **Recall**: Model 1 is better at capturing the actual churn cases, meaning fewer false negatives (customers who actually churn but are not identified by the model).
--**F1-score**: Model 1 has a better balance between precision and recall, making it the better overall model for this churn prediction scenario where both false positives and false negatives matter.
+- **F1-score**: Model 1 has a better balance between precision and recall, making it the better overall model for this churn prediction scenario where both false positives and false negatives matter.

 ### 7.2 ROC Curve
 - Model 1 :